 Lead Time

-3–5 weeks from Berlin for standard commissions.
-Rush timelines available on request — discuss your project deadline.
+3–5 weeks from Berlin.
+Rush timelines available — discuss your project deadline.

 High-Res Files

-Professional photography and high-resolution digital files provided with every original — ready for your client presentations and documentation.
+Professional photography and high-resolution digital files with every original.

 Invoice & Shipping

-Invoice payment available for studios and commercial projects.
-Insured shipping worldwide, direct from Berlin.
+Invoice payment for studios.
+Insured worldwide shipping.
 Certificate of authenticity included.

 Investment

-Price list for original works and commissions is available upon request.
-For bespoke large-format projects, please contact me for a custom quote based on your specific requirements.
+Price list available on request.
+For bespoke large-format projects, contact for a custom quote.

 Collector's Voice